ShitcoinBTC/ShitcoinBtc/README.md

 The `master` branch is regularly built (see `doc/build-*.md` for instructions) and tested, but it is not guaranteed to be completely stable.
-[Tags](https://github.com/syscoin/syscoin/tags) are created regularly from release branches to indicate new official, stable release versions of Syscoin Core.
+[Tags](https://github.com/syscoin/syscoin/tags) are created regularly from release branches to indicate new official, stable release versions of Shit Core.

 The https://github.com/syscoin-core/gui repository is used exclusively for the development of the GUI.
 Its master branch is identical in all monotree